ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 - Number of Words
 - Number of Unique Words
 - Number of Unique Words/Number of Words
-- Number of Sensetive Words
+- Number of Sensitive Words
 - Number of Toxic Words
 - Standardize Features